 SED 711 Secondary Curriculum Development.
 (3) spring and summer

 Theories and processes of developing curriculum; evaluation of research.
 Prerequisites: SED 478, 522 (or its equivalent), 578.

 SED 722 Improvement of Instruction in the Secondary School.
 (3) fall

 Evaluates the research; issues and theories related to the improvement of instruction.
 Prerequisite: SED 533.

-Omnibus Graduate Courses.
-See page 50 for omnibus graduate courses that may be offered.
+Omnibus Courses.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.

 Curriculum and Instruction

 Interdisciplinary Doctoral Program

+coe.asu.edu/programs

+480/965-4602

+ED 434

-Robert B. Rutherford Jr. Program Director (ED 434) 480/965-4602 rutherford@asu.edu coe.asu.edu/coe/candi
+Robert B. Rutherford Jr., Associate Director of Research and Graduate Education

 Art

 Professors: Erickson, Stokrocki, B. Young

-Biology Professor: Lawson

 Chemistry and Biochemistry Professor: Birk

-Communication Professor: Arnold

 Curriculum and Instruction

-Professors: Baker, Barone, Bitter, Christie, Edelsky, Faltis, Flores, Guzzetti, Hudelson, McGowan, McIsaac, Piburn, Rutherford, Staley, Zucker;

-Associate Professors: Arias, Blumenfeld-Jones, Cohn, Di Gangi, Gomez, McCoy, Middleton, Nelson, Surbeck; Assistant Professors: Anijar, Lamorey, MacSwan
+Professors: Baker, Barone, Bitter, Christie, Edelsky, Faltis, Flores, E. Garcia, Guzzetti, Hudelson, Ovando, Piburn, Rutherford, Staley, Swadener, Tobin, Zucker Associate Professors: Anijar, Arias, Blumenfeld-Jones, Cohn, Di Gangi, Gomez, McCov, Middleton, Surbeck

+Assistant Professors: Lamorey, MacSwan, J. Young

 Educational Leadership and Policy Studies

-Regents' Professor: Berliner; Professor: Edelsky; Assistant Professor: Margolis
+Regents' Professor: Berliner Professor: Edelsky Associate Professor: Margolis

 English

-Professors: Donelson, Nilsen
+Professors: Crowley, Edelsky, Lester, Nilsen, Roen Associate Professors: Goggin, Miller, Nelson Assistant Professor: Young

-Exercise and Physical Education
+Exercise and Wellness (ASU East)

-Professors: Arnold, Burkett, Corbin, Darst, Pangrazi, Stone; Assistant Professors: Phillips, Swan
+Professors: Burkett, Corbin, Stone Associate Professor: Swan Assistant Professors: Phillips, Tudor-Locke Lecturer: Woodruff

+Human Communication

+Professor: Arnold

+Kinesiology

+Professors: Darst, Pangrazi

+Life Sciences

+Professor: Lawson

-Mathematics
+Mathematics and Statistics

-Professors: Flores, Leonard; Associate Professors: Carlson, Middleton; Assistant Professor: Zandieh
+Professors: Flores, Leonard Associate Professors: Carlson, Middleton Assistant Professor: Zandieh

 Music

 Professors: Humphreys, Stauffer

-Nutrition
+Nutrition (ASU East)

-Professors: Manore, Vaughan
+Professor: Vaughan

 The Interdisciplinary Committee on Curriculum and Instruction offers an interdisciplinary graduate program leading to the Ph.D. degree in Curriculum and Instruction.
 The interdisciplinary committee sets guidelines and supervises programs of study.

 Areas of concentration are available in

 - 1. art education;

 - 2. curriculum studies;

 - 3. early childhood education;

-- 4. educational media and computers;

-- 5. elementary education;
+- 4. elementary education;

-- 6. english education;
+- 5. English education;

-- 7. exercise and wellness education;
+- 6. exercise and wellness education;

-- 8. language and literacy;
+- 7. language and literacy;

-- 9. mathematics education;
+- 8. mathematics education:

-- 10. music education;
+- 9. music education;

-- 11. physical education;
+- 10. physical education;

-- 12. science education; and
+- 11. science education; and

-- 13. special education.
+- 12. special education.

 One of the unique features of this interdisciplinary program is that, because it utilizes faculty research and teaching interests from a number of academic units, students may work in concert with their program committee to tailor a course of study to fit individual needs and goals.
 The interdisciplinary Ph.D. committee mentors set guidelines and supervise programs of study, while an executive committee, appointed by the dean of the College of Education and the dean of the Graduate College, has primary responsibility for the operation of the program.
 It is composed of faculty representing the various concentrations.
 DOCTOR OF PHILOSOPHY The Ph.D. degree in Curriculum and Instruction is an individualized interdisciplinary degree that integrates graduate courses from a variety of academic units.
 This course work provides a substantive knowledge base in the concentration area and a sound foundation for research leading to a dissertation.
-See "Doctor of Philosophy," page 103, for general requirements.
+See "Doctor of Philosophy," page 96, for general requirements.
 Admission.
 In addition to meeting minimum Graduate College admission requirements, each applicant must provide the following: - 1. a letter of career goals and statement of reasons for seeking the interdisciplinary Ph.D. in Curriculum and Instruction, - 2.
 Graduate Record Examination (GRE) verbal and quantitative test scores, - 3. a sample of written work, and - 4. three academic letters of recommendation.